Scille/parsec-cloud/docs/development/README.md

       npm run web:open
       ```

+      If you haven't made any updates to the code and just want to quickly restart the Electron app, you can do so by going into the `electron` directory and type:

+      ```shell
+      npx electron .
+      ```

+      This can be used to test the behavior of the app when using links, or how it behaves if it's already running and we try to start a new instance:

+      ```shell
+      npx electron . "<a file link or an invitation link>"
+      ```

 ### Hacking the electron client

 <!-- TODO: Currently the web client via electron doesn't provide mountpoint so fuse isn't required